10up/headstartwp/docs/documentation/02 - Data Fetching/usePosts.md

 The `usePosts` hook exposes a `queriedObject`.
 It's similar to WordPress [get_queried_object()](https://developer.wordpress.org/reference/functions/get_queried_object/) function.

-It essentially returned the what's being queried for, e.g: author or category.
+It essentially returns what's being queried for, e.g., author or category.
 If the current page is querying posts within a certain author, then that author object will be populated in `data.queriedObject.author`.
 Similarly, if the current page is querying posts from a given category `data.queriedObject.term` will be populated with that category.

 Example:
 ```javascript